Humans-Machines/styleguide/html-css-sass/README.md

 ### Section Comments

-- Group sections by a section comment
+You might want to group sections by a section comment.
+But this is not mandatory if the class names speak for themselves.

 **Do**